 You're in class, listening closely, as your professor takes out a whisk and starts making an egg white.
 It might seem like a culinary arts lesson, but it's actually a science experiment with egg proteins.
 This is "The Science of Cooking" (SC 120), one of many General Education courses offered through the School of Science.
-Most of these undergraduate options are well-suited for non-major students and fulfill the GenEd requirement in natural sciences.
+These course options are well-suited for students in non-science majors and fulfill the GenEd requirement in natural sciences.

 Like SC 120, several courses examine unique topics and themes in relation to the science field.
 Curious about why your iPod sounds better than your old cassette tape?
 Then consider "The Physics of Sound and Music" (PH 103).
 Ever wonder why runners eat pasta the night before a race?
 Then think about taking "Nutrition Science" (SC 110).
 All GenEd courses allow you to understand the nature and role of science in daily life, even if it's not your major area of study.
 Courses are available in the following subjects:

 A few of our general or interdisciplinary science courses give meaning to the phrase "You are what you eat."
-For instance, our "Nutritional Science" course (SC 110) helps you analyze what you eat in terms of protein, carbohydrates, vitamins, and minerals.
-And "The Science of Cooking" (SC 120) brings the kitchen into the classroom with fun demonstrations and tastings elucidating the science behind your favorite recipes.
+For instance, our "Nutrition Science" course (SC 110) helps you analyze what you eat in terms of protein, carbohydrates, vitamins, and minerals.
+And "The Science of Cooking" (SC 120) brings the kitchen into the classroom with fun demonstrations and tastings as you elucidate the science behind your favorite recipes.
 (Read descriptions of these SC courses)

 In these GenEd courses, you can explore various aspects of the biology field—from human development and the brain, to evolution and the environment.
 Our selection includes a mix of classic courses and those that are more specialized.
-For instance, you can start with "Issues and Methods of Biology" (BY 101) or go straight to "Microbiology in Health and Disease" (BY 107).
-Many courses include laboratory work, enabling you to take a hands-on approach to learning.
+For instance, you can start with "Environmental Science" (BY 103) or go straight to "The Brain -- Highs and Lows" (BY 106).
+Many courses include laboratory work, enabling you to experience a hands-on approach to learning.
 (Read descriptions of these BY courses)

 Our introductory course in geology addresses a number of topics you'll want to dig into.
-It covers principles of geology and earth science and shows you how the geosciences affect the coastal area here in New Jersey.
+It covers the principles of geology and earth science and introduces you to the geoscience of the New Jersey coastal area.
 (Read the description of this GL course)

 Whether you're interested in electromagnetic waves or the waves of the ocean, you'll find a physics course that's right for you.
-We offer GenEd courses in classical physics, which provide an overview of the life sciences, as well as courses in oceanography, astronomy, and the physics of sound and music.
-These offerings allow you to understand how physics applies to a variety of unique areas.
+We offer GenEd courses in classical physics as well as courses in astronomy and the physics of sound and music.
+These offerings allow you to learn how physics principles shape the natural world.
 (Read descriptions of these PH courses)